Paskul/BCBF/README.md

 11. **Execute BCBF and CBF implementation**

-At this point, alongside the simultaneous execution of expected turtlebot3_gazebo, nav2, slam_toolbox, and rviz; we can visualize and determine the results of our CBF/BCBF code.
+At this point, alongside the simultaneous execution of expected `turtlebot3_gazebo`, `nav2`, `slam_toolbox`, and `rviz`; we can visualize and determine the results of our CBF/BCBF code.
 One more time, from no terminals open, this may look like:

 **Terminal 1:**